Saleh Al Abbas: Career

 On 5 August 2017, Saleh Al Abbas joined Najran.
 In his first season at the club, Al Abbas scored 18 goals in 28 appearances and finished three goals behind the top scorer, Mashari Al-Enezi.
 He also scored the second goal in the 2–1 defeat of Al-Muzahimiyyah in the relegation play-offs.
 In his second season, Al Abbas scored 17 goals in 35 appearances as Najran finished in 7th place.
 He made 68 appearances and scored 36 goals for Najran in his two seasons at the club.

 On 24 May 2019, Saleh Al Abbas signed a three-year contract with Pro League champions Al-Nassr.
 He made his debut on 26 August 2019 in the first leg of the AFC Champions League quarter-finals against Qatari champions Al-Sadd.
 On 23 August 2019, Al Abbas joined newly promoted Pro League side Abha on a season-long loan.
 On 7 October 2020, Al Abbas joined newly promoted Pro League side Al-Batin on a season-long loan.

 On 31 August 2021, Al Abbas joined Al-Faisaly on a three-year contract.
 On 25 July 2022, Al Abbas joined newly promoted Pro League side Al-Khaleej on loan.

+On 7 August 2023, Al Abbas joined Al-Riyadh.

+On 12 August 2024, Al Abbas joined Al-Okhdood on a two-year contract.